Q & A: Transurethral Microwave Therapy

 Short-term side effects of TUMT can include:

-Several weeks to months may pass before you see a noticeable improvement in urinary symptoms.
+It may be several weeks or months before you see a noticeable improvement in urinary symptoms.
 That's because your body needs time to break down and absorb overgrown prostate tissue that's been destroyed by microwave energy.

 After TUMT, it's important to have a digital rectal exam once a year to check your prostate and screen for prostate cancer, as you would normally.
 If you notice any worsening urinary symptoms, make an appointment to see your doctor.
-Some men need retreatment in time.
+Be aware that some men need retreatment in time.